denismazzucato/timesec/ARTIFACT.md

 Artifact documentation for the paper "Quantitative Static Timing Analysis" submitted to SAS 2024.
 Here we provide the instructions to reproduce the results presented in the paper, namely Table 4 and 5 in Section 7 "Evaluation" (and optionally Table 6 and 7 in Appendix C "SV-Comp Benchmarks").

 The artifact is a docker image containing the TimeSec tool, the benchmarks, and the evaluation scripts.
-The docker image is available on [https://zenodo.org/10.5281/zenodo.0000000](https://doi.org/10.5281/zenodo.0000000)
+The docker image is available on [https://zenodo.org/10.5281/zenodo.0000000](https://doi.org/10.5281/zenodo.0000000).
+The artifact has been tested on a ubuntu low-end machine.

 ## Kick-the-Tires (<4 minutes)